ZaanSan/ZoOS/README.md

 ### How to use it

 The iso file is already provided : os.iso.
 You only need to create a virtual machine using this iso file.
 I advise to use Bochs because the project contains configuration for Bochs that enable the logging system of the OS.
+You will only need to use this command : <b>bochs -f bochsrc.txt -q</b> at the root of the project to launch it.

 ## Resources